 - Are ongoing expenses such as rent or mortgages – or arrears of these

 - Have not been recommended by a professional like a doctor, dentist or therapist where this is required.

-There is more information in the booklets 'Information and guidelines for making an application', which you can download below.
+There is more information in the booklets ‘Applying for Services – Everything you need to know about applying for support from Caranua’, which you can download below.